Ojas-1008/health-metrics-monitoring-system/README.md

   "react-router-dom": "^7.9.4",   // Enables client-side routing in React applications.
   "recharts": "^3.3.0",            // A charting library for React, used for data visualization.
   "zustand": "^5.0.8",             // A lightweight state management solution for React.
-  "date-fns": "^4.1.0"             // Provides a comprehensive set of functions for manipulating dates.
+  "date-fns": "^4.1.0",            // Provides a comprehensive set of functions for manipulating dates.
+  "axios": "^1.7.9"                // Promise-based HTTP client with request/response interceptors.
 }
 ```